 In addition to powers otherwise conferred upon it by law, the Town is, for the purpose of promoting the public health, safety, welfare, and convenience, authorized to adopt and enforce ordinances, rules, and regulations concerning any matter or activity permitted by general law, including:

-(4) Establishing and maintaining a Police Department and adopt policies pertaining to that Department.
+(4) establishing and maintaining a Police Department and adopting policies pertaining to that Department;

-(5) Establishing and maintaining a Fire Department and adopt policies pertaining to that Department.
+(5) establishing and maintaining a Fire Department and adopting policies pertaining to that Department;

-(6) Establishing and maintaining an ambulance service and adopt policies pertaining to that service.
+(6) establishing and maintaining an ambulance service and adopting policies pertaining to that service;

-(7) Establishing and maintaining a Water Department financed by an enterprise fund and adopt policies pertaining to that Department.
+(7) establishing and maintaining a Water Department financed by an enterprise fund and adopting policies pertaining to that Department;

-(8) Establishing and maintaining a Wastewater Department financed by an enterprise fund and adopt policies pertaining to that Department.
+(8) establishing and maintaining a Wastewater Department financed by an enterprise fund and adopting policies pertaining to that Department;

-(9) Establishing and maintaining a Highway Department and adopt policies pertaining to that Department.
+(9) establishing and maintaining a Highway Department and adopting policies pertaining to that Department;

-(12) Regulating riots, noises, disturbances, and disorderly assembly and adopt pertinent policies.
+(12) regulating riots, noises, disturbances, and disorderly assembly and adopting pertinent policies;

-(13) Establishing and maintaining control of domestic animals within the Town and adopt pertinent policies.
+(13) establishing and maintaining control of domestic animals within the Town and adopting pertinent policies;

 § 123A-104.
 Local option tax